 Job, Layer & Mode Control Tools

-Used to access the Job Control Dialog Box
+Used to access the Job Control dialog box of the current mode.

 Toggles the snapping mode off/on.
 Use to snap vertices of model links and polygons to existing vertices of these objects and vertices in GIS Layers.